Is Spider-Man: No Way Home any good? Here’s what the critics are saying

 After it was revealed that several non-MCU characters from previous Spider-Man films would be in the film (including Green Goblin, Doctor Octopus, Electro), many assumed that former Spider-Man actors Tobey Maguire and Andrew Garfield would show up in some form.

-While that detail is still unknown, it has been revealed that fans are extremely happy with the outcome of the film, which sees Tom Holland return as the web-slinger alongside Benedict Cumberbatch’s Doctor Strange.
+Largely, critics are happy with the outcome of the film, which sees Tom Holland return as the web-slinger alongside Benedict Cumberbatch’s Doctor Strange.

-Critics, on the other hand, are being more measured in their reactions.

-The Guardian awarded the film three stars, writing that director Jon Watts “does a pretty solid job here, tasked with a considerable upping of the ante while bringing back numerous baddies from the previous Spider-Man universes, delivering a propulsive, slickly choreographed adventure that will appease a broad fanbase this Christmas”.
+Jon Watts does a pretty solid job here, tasked with a considerable upping of the ante while bringing back numerous baddies from the previous Spider-Man universes, delivering a propulsive, slickly choreographed adventure that will appease a broad fanbase this Christmas”.

-However, the review says this “comes with a grander stage is a loss of the breezy teen movie vibe of the first two offerings, giving way to mostly unearned Marvel gravitas.

-Meanwhile, The Hollywood Reporter calls No Way Home “the least fun of the Watts/Holland pictures by a wide margin (intentionally so, to some extent),” stating: “But it’s a hell of a lot better than the last Spidey threequel, Sam Raimi’s overstuffed and ill-conceived Spider-Man 3.”

-However, there were some who couldn’t praise the film enough.
+Other journalists couldn’t praise the film enough.

 Journalist Scott Menzel called No Way Home “the best Marvel movie of all time”, adding that “fans of the web-slinger will absolutely lose their minds when they see this”.